hackbinghamton/CybersecurityWorkshop/sql-injection/introToSQLInjections.md

 |Hoodie |30   	 |
 |Socks  |12      |

-If you wanted to get a list of all the item names, you'd do
+If you wanted to get a list of all the item names, you'd do:
 ```
 SELECT item FROM shop_items;
 ```